 As a professional speaker, I often present keynotes on customer service.
 A state RV campground association booked me to speak.
-Since I had never even peeked inside an RV, we decided to rent an RV and experience the camping life.
+Since we were not Rvers — I had never even peeked inside a recreational vehicle — we decided on an RV rental so we could experience RV parks and the camping life.
 (I soon learned really cool people call their RV a “rig.”)

 Finding the Pull-Through

 We looked all over the campsite, without finding anything to pull.
-Allan inspected the electrical hookup and examined the hole where our water and sewage would go.
+Allan inspected the electrical and sewer hookups and examined the hole where our water and sewage would go.
 Nothing lent itself to “pulling through.”
-We looked under the picnic table.
+We looked under one of the picnic tables.
 Nothing.
 Next we walked the perimeter of the site, peeking in and around bushes for something, anything to pull through.

-Take this RV tip from a Pro
+Take this RVing Tip from a Pro

 Then, with great professionalism, he said, “Pull through means you pull your RV into the site and when you are ready to leave, simply move forward.
 You use a pull-through by pulling your RV through the site.”